Muuchii’s big lunar day is celebrated Friday

 According to the tradition, eating muuchii is believed to provide good luck and maintain good health.
 It’s also customary to offer muuchii on a Buddhist altar at homes, and families, particularly those with small children, hang the same number of muuchii as their children’s age from the ceiling, praying for healthy growth for them.
 The practice is called ‘Sagi Muuchii’.

-The custom originated from an old tale that that tells the story of an elder brother becoming a man-eating ogre.
+The custom originated from an old tale that tells the story of an elder brother becoming a man-eating ogre.
 His younger sister punished the ogre by feeding him with a stone or rice cake containing scrap iron.
 From that legend comes the steaming juice, which comes out when making muuchii, said to be hot enough to burn a demon’s legs.

 The coldest season of Okinawa is almost here.
 It’s also a time Okinawans call muuchii bisa, bisa meaning cold in the Okinawan language.
 It’s the time to eat to gain energy, signaling the arrival of the winter season.